ntrappe/wi21-cse110-lab3/standup_notes.md

 ### Daily Scrum
 - What did you do yesterday?
 - What will you do today?
+   - transition from internal to external CSS (lab2 had a lot)
+   - use Google Fonts instead of importing via font-family
+   - if time allows, set up an external CSS that will do color formatting for diff coding languages
 - Where are you blocked?
 - Comfort Level — How close are we to hitting our sprint goals?